ariellaaro/DNABERT-2_HCV/README.md

-## Update (2024/02/14)

-We publish DNABERT-S,  a foundation model based on DNABERT-2 specifically designed for generating DNA embedding that naturally clusters and segregates genome of different species in the embedding space.
-Please check it out [here](https://github.com/Zhihan1996/DNABERT_S) if you are interested.

 ## 1. Introduction

 DNABERT-2 is a foundation model trained on large-scale multi-species genome that achieves the state-of-the-art performance on $28$ tasks of the GUE benchmark.
 It replaces k-mer tokenization with BPE, positional embedding with Attention with Linear Bias (ALiBi), and incorporate other techniques to improve the efficiency and effectiveness of DNABERT.